This guide shares answers to all your Form 5500 questions.

 Your BTC Trust Report may show the closest values.
 To access this report, click on your company name from the main navigation, then navigate to the Resource Library > Account Documents > Trust Statements.
 The values will be found under "Schedule of Payments to Participants."

-Please note that Guideline works off of the settled dates, while BTC (the plan custodian) goes off of the date the transaction was initiated, so there may be slight differences in the values.
+Please note that Guideline reports on the settled dates, while BTC (the plan custodian) reports on the date the transaction was initiated, so there may be slight differences in the values.

 What is line 10a?

-Line 10a will be marked yes if at any time during the current plan year employee deferrals and/or loan payments were not deposited within seven business days after the pay date.
+Line 10a will be marked “yes” if at any time during the current plan year, employee deferrals and/or loan payments were not deposited within seven business days after the pay date for a plan with less than 100 participants.
+For larger plans, Guideline uses five business days.

 The total of all late deposits will be listed in the amount column.